rkirsling/modallogic/API-Reference.md

 * an *accessibility relation* (i.e., a set of *transitions*)
 * a *valuation* (a complete assignment of truth values to each variable at each state)

-In an MPL `Model`:
+Specifically, in an MPL `Model`:
-* States are identified by their assignment.
+* Each state has a zero-based index and an assignment.
 * An assignment is an object in which the keys are propositional variable names and the values are booleans.
 * Only **true** propositional variables are actually stored!
 All others are automatically interpreted as false.